hesterj/Etableau/README.md

 be a loss of completeness for branch saturations, but not the entire proof search.
 This is becuase of the fact that if only a small number of clauses are going to be processed on a branch saturation, there is no need to copy the entire unprocessed clause set and only a small number or none are copied.
+If this option is not passed, the number of clauses passed during branch saturations will vary, with more clauses being processed when there are fewer open local branches.

 tableau-equality
 ------------------